Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/ashley.md

 -**One avenue for improvement**: Commenting your code a bit more, especially for the larger code chunks, might be helpful to orient your reader (and future you).

 -**One thing I learned**: I learned about NLTK's sentiment library.
 Looks like it'd be fun to experiment with.

+**Ashley's Response:** Hi Sen, thanks for your feedback!
+I definitely agree about commenting and plan to go back and add a bit more step-by-step guidelines of my process.
+Thanks for pointing that out!